Questions to Ask Child's Caseworker

 - What are the child's special interests, talents, and/or hobbies?

 When it comes to adoption, especially first-time adoptions, there are seemingly endless questions about the process and how to go about finding a child to bring into your family.
-The questions above are a good starting point, but perhaps the strongest resource available to you is a family law attorney.
-An attorney can advise you on the adoption process in your state and advocate for you as you navigate the process.
-Reach out to one near you today and receive a free initial evaluation of your adoption questions.
+The questions above are a good starting point, but perhaps the strongest resource available to you is an attorney.
+Contact a family law attorney today to receive guidance through the adoption process in your state and to have an advocate as you navigate the process.